-While using Python List Comprehensions we don’t necessarily need a list to create another list.
-We can use strings as well and list comprehension we identify it as string and work on it as a list.
-Like in above example of List comprehension code block, Intellipaat is a string not a list.
+While using Python list comprehensions, we don’t necessarily need a list to create another list.
+We can use strings as well, and list comprehension will identify it as a string and work on it as a list.
+In the above example of list comprehension code block, Intellipaat is a string, not a list.

-In python we also use lambda functions to modify and manipulate lists.
+In Python, we also use Lambda functions to modify and manipulate lists.
 Lambda functions are also known as anonymous functions.
-Lambda functions are usually used with various built it functions such as map() filter() and reduce() to work on lists.
+Lambda functions are usually used with various built-in functions such as map() filter(), and reduce() to work on lists.

 Let’s first see how we use map() with Lambda function to work on lists:

 In the above block of code, we have used map() with lambda to create a list containing the letters of the string “intellipaat” separated by comas.
 The name of the list is the letters.

 We can obtain the same result using Python List Comprehensions.
 The codes in Python List comprehensions are also more human readable and easier to understand.

 Follow the following steps to write the equivalent Python List comprehension code:

 So the final code using Python List Comprehension looks like:

 Now that we know how we can use Python list comprehension as an alternative for the map() function combined with lambda, let’s now see how we can use Python list comprehensions as an alternative for the filter() function.

 In the following code block, we have used filter() with lambda to filter out odd values from an existing list and save the filtered values in a new list.